asadhasnain/iTwinjsStarterKit/README.md

 Each sample is self-contained and focuses on a specific feature of iTwin.js.

   📁 iTwinjsStarterKit
-   ├── 📂 Authorization # Handling authentication in iTwin.js
+   ├── 📂 Authorization # Handling authentication and authorization in iTwin.js
    ├── 📂 Viewer # Displaying iModels in a web viewer
    ├── 📂 GettingStarted # Basic setup and first project
    ├── 📂 UIComponents # Working with UI elements in iTwin.js
    └── 📄 README.md # You're here!

 ## 🛠 Prerequisites